evhub/rabbit/README.md

 Finally, Rabbit takes whitespace insensitivity to the extreme.
 Whitespace is only used in line continuations, strings, and seperating arguments to interpreter commands.
 In every other area, all whitespace is deleted, meaning that whitespace can be used liberally in almost any situation, including the seperation of digits or parts of variable names.

+For more information, read the docstrings in eval.py.

 ### Levels of Evaluation

-Every line of Rabbit code goes through at least four different stages in its evaluation.
+Every line of RabbitLang code goes through at least four different stages in its evaluation.
 Each stage will use its own symbols in the debug output, and will deal with different types of commands or operations.

 #### 1. Text (run)